Cherry blossoms in Chicago

 Advertising

 Not sure what's happening around the city today?
-Allow us to be of service.
-Chicago's best attractions, which include beautiful parks, neighborhoods and a free zoo, are always a good start.
+Help is here!
+Chicago's best attractions—which include beautiful parks, neighborhoods and a free zoo—are always a good place to start.
 So are Chicago's best museums, from the Art Institute of Chicago to the Shedd Aquarium.
-Plus—as always—we're keeping track of the top parties, concerts, museum exhibitions, community events and more interesting stuff happening in Chicago day-by-day.
-Grab your calendar and check out all the best things to do in Chicago today.
+Plus, we're keeping track of the top parties, live concerts, museum exhibitions, community events and more interesting stuff blowing into the Windy City day-by-day.

 RECOMMENDED: The best things to do in Chicago right now